OECD slashes G7 growth forecasts on weaker Europe outlook

 More broadly, central banks in countries where growth was weak and inflation tame should not hesitate to cut interest rates, the Paris-based organisation for Economic Cooperation and Development said.

-More U.S. easing would be warranted if the labor market worsened and the government was forced to tighten its belts.
+More U.S. easing would be warranted if the labour market worsened and the government was forced to tighten its belts.

 The OECD forecast 2.3 percent growth this year for the United States, down marginally from an estimate of 2.4 percent in May.